 What do matcha brownies taste like?

 These chewy matcha brownies combine the earthy flavor of matcha, which is a Japanese green tea powder, all wrapped up in a fudgy brownie!
-Matcha is made from specially-grown whole green tea leaves that are steamed, dried and stone-ground into powder, imparting a strong green tea flavor.
+Matcha is made from specially-grown whole green tea leaves that are steamed, dried and stone-ground into powder, imparting a stronger green tea flavor than regular green tea.
 It dates back to the 12th century in Japan, where it has become part of the revered practice of the tea ceremony.

 Higher vs. Lower Quality Matcha Powder